ericmuckley/contract-copilot/DELIVERABLES/AI_ARTIFACTS.md

 - Take a look at my chatbot, and the server endpoint which streams from the LLM.
 My server endpoint is configured to also accept a parameter called useTools.
 Please modify my API endpoint and my chatbot to accept tool-calling.
 When the chatbot calls a tool, it should call the tool and add it to the chat history.
 You may have to make a new API endpoint in tools/+server.ts for executing tool calls.
 Ask me if you need help.

+### Agent for estimates workflow

+# Goal: Create a Project Cost Estimates Workflow in the application.

+Purpose: take some unstructured documents, and move them through six stages: Artifacts → Business Case → Requirements → Solution/Architecture → Effort Estimate → Quote, with LLM processing and user validation at each stage.

+Each stage has entry criteria and approval gates:

+1. Artifacts: Create project and attach ≥2 artifacts (transcripts, documents, notes).
+Advance when ready.
+2. Business Case: LLM generates business case from artifacts (scope, outcomes, constraints).
+Edit and approve to advance.
+3. Requirements: LLM generates requirements summary from artifacts.
+Edit and validate to advance.
+4. Solution/Architecture: Document approach and solution architecture, tech stack, risks.
+Approve to advance.
+5. Effort Estimate: LLM generates WBS with tasks, assigned roles, hours per task, and assumptions from all prior artifacts.
+Approve to advance.
+6. Quote: Apply rates to roles, add payment terms and timeline.
+Export CSV or copy-to-clipboard.
+Mark delivered.

+Must-have screens:
+- Projects list: Show all projects with current stage indicator, filter by stage.
+Put this project list on the Dashboard.svelte component.
+- New Project screen: Create a new project by naming it and uploading some artifacts.
+Then give the option to advance it to the next stage.
+- Project detail: Stage stepper/progress indicator at top, current stage content panel, stage transition history timeline with timestamps/approvers.
+- Stage transitions: Validation before advancing (e.g., artifacts uploaded, approval recorded), clear advance/approve buttons per stage.

+## How you should do it:

+- Use the existing LLM APIs used by the current Chatbot component, paricularly the `bedrock` API endpoint for LLM interactions.
+- Use the existing Postgres database hosted in vercel.
+The DB connection URL is available in `src/lib/server/db.ts`.
+For a look at the DB tables, look at the SQL commands in the `DELIVERABLES/AI_ARTIFACTS.md` file.
+You may want to create typescript types for those tables and use them in your implementation.
+- For uploading / storing / download files, use the blob storage URL in `lib/server/settings.ts`, along with the `@vercel/blob` package, which is already installed.

+## Ground rules:

+- always use Svelte5 syntax with Runes mode.
+Do NOT use old svelte syntax.
+If you need to check, look at the existing components and use them as a guide.
+- use existing packages which are already installed: `@vercel/blob`, `@neondatabase/serverless`, and `@vercel/postgres`, rather than installing new packages.
+- use the existing tailwindcss styling in the `app.css` file when you can, rather than creating new custom styles on each component.
+- use the existing resources in the app, but keep your workflow components separate and modular so its easy to integrate or remove them.

 ### Database

 From Google Gemini: